The Dirac equation across the horizons of the 5D Myers-Perry geometry : Separation of variables, radial asymptotic behaviour and Hamiltonian formalism: Essential self-adjointness of the Dirac Hamiltonian

-Analogously to what was done in \cite{Finster_2018}, it is possible to construct a Killing vector field timelike and tangential at $r=r_0$ as follows, recalling that $\partial_\tau, \partial_\phi$ and $\partial_\xi$ are commuting Killing vector fields on $\mathcal{M}$.
+Analogously to what was done in \cite{Finster_2018}, it is possible to construct a Killing vector field timelike and tangential at $r=r_0$ in the following way, recalling that $\partial_\tau, \partial_\phi$ and $\partial_\xi$ are commuting Killing vector fields on $\mathcal{M}$.

 \begin{lem} There exist $\alpha,\beta \in \mathbb{R}$ such that $K=\partial_\tau + \alpha \partial_\phi + \beta \partial_\xi$ is tangential and timelike at $\partial \mathcal{M}$. \end{lem}